fadikidess/The-Broadcast-Station/README.md

-# VideoGames
+# The Broadcast Station
-This directory includes all of the video games I have developed in multiple different consoles
+This directory includes the full source code of a social network I built earlier this year.
+It exists under the domain www.thebroadcaststation.com

+It has full user registration and authentication, multimedia uploading and much more functionalities.